 You never know how many trick or treaters are going to ring the doorbell, so it’s always good to be prepared!
-All you need is a Trick or Sweet bag, or a Sweet Champions Halloween Mix placed near the door, so when the neighbourhood trick or treaters arrive, you’ve got plenty to give them.
+All you need is a trick or sweet bag placed near the door, so when the neighbourhood trick or treaters arrive, you’ve got plenty of Halloween sweets to dish out.
 It also saves you having to say “trick”!

 Make sure you incorporate Halloween sweets into your party food too.
-People love grazing on the nibbles at parties, and Lots of Lollies bags, horrifying Haribo Scaremix and bumper bags never go amiss.
+People love grazing on the nibbles at parties, so stock up on lollies, scary jellies and bumper bags before the event!

 To complete your spread, why not decorate your table with a terrifying tablecloth?

-Don’t stop there – why not grab some Halloween-themed cups for your ghostly punch and creepy cocktails?
-Picking up a pack of paper plates is also a good idea, simply chuck them away after the party has ended so there’s no washing up to do.
+Don’t stop there – grab some Halloween-themed cups for your ghostly punch and creepy cocktails?
+Picking up a pack of paper plates is also a good idea, simply throw them away after the party has ended so there’s no washing up to do.

 Orange and black balloons, glow-in-the-dark hanging skeletons, fake cobwebs with plastic spiders and hanging bats are easy to put up and are great for turning your home into a haunted crypt.

 You could even get creative and cut some bin liners into streamers, then pin them to your door frames as a cheap and simple take on door curtains.
 Carve a pumpkin and place a lit tea light in it to use as your centrepiece, then choose a Halloween playlist to create a mysterious ambience.

 It’s no good throwing a Halloween party without gruesome Halloween costumes to complete the look.
 You don’t have to go all out – simple accessories will do.

 Don’t forget – dousing yourself in fake blood also turns any outfit into a Halloween party costume!